signature-opensource/CK-Configuration/Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration/README.md

     using( monitor.OnError( () => buildError = true ) )
     {
         result = SetPlaceholder( monitor, configuration );
+        // Security:
+        if( result == null && !buildError )
+        {
+            monitor.Error( ActivityMonitor.Tags.ToBeInvestigated, $"SetPlaceholder returns null but no error was logged." );
+            Throw.DebugAssert( "Now an error has been emitted.", buildError );
+        }
     }
     if( !buildError && result == this )
     {